33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 A safe but attention-grabbing public event designed to generate media coverage and social sharing.
 Think clever, not dangerous.

 When to use: Best when you have a bold brand voice and aren't afraid of some people disliking it.
-Works for campaigns with specific goals (awareness, cultural commentary) where traditional marketing feels too safe.
+Works for campaigns with specific goals where traditional marketing feels too safe.

 Quick win: Make it shareable and aligned with your brand values.
 The best stunts feel inevitable in hindsight – "Of course [brand] would do that."
 If it feels forced or off-brand, skip it.